-- 1. Erosion control measures must be inspected once per week and after every rainfall exceeding 1/2 inch.
-Any necessary repairs or maintenance must be performed after each inspection. - A log of the erosion control inspections, repairs made, and rain events must be maintained.
+- 2. A log of the erosion control inspections, repairs made, and rain events must be maintained.
 This must be made available to WDNR personnel upon request and must remain on the project site at all times work is being performed. - 3.
 All demolition material must be disposed of properly.
 Disposal of waste or excess materials in floodplains, wetlands, or waterways is not permitted. - 4.
 Construction materials and equipment must be stored in an upland location; storage in wetlands, waterways, or floodplains is not permitted. - 5.
 All temporary stock piles must be in an upland location and protected with erosion control measures (e.g. silt fence, rock filter-bag berm, etc.).
 Materials must not be stockpiled in wetlands, waterways, or floodplains. - 6.
 If dewatering is required for any reason, the water must be pumped into a properly selected and sized dewatering basin before the clean/filtered water is allowed to enter any waterway or wetland.
 The basin must remove suspended solids and contaminants to the maximum extent practicable.
 A properly designed and constructed dewatering basin must take into consideration maximum pumping volume (gpm or cfs) and the sedimentation rate for soils to be encountered.
 Method selection by soil type should be based on WisDOT's Dewatering Technical Standard.
 The dewatering technique may not be located in a wetland. - 7.
 Removal of vegetative cover must be restricted, and exposure of bare ground kept to the minimum amount necessary to complete construction.
 Restoration of disturbed soils should take place as soon as conditions permit.
 If sufficient vegetative cover will not be achieved because of late season construction, it will be important that the site is properly winterized (e.g. dormant seeding, erosion control matting, sodding, etc.). - 8.
-After the site is stabilized, all temporary erosion control measures must be removed and disposed of properly. - 9.
-An environmental review documented through the WisDOT Erosion Control Implementation Worksheet must be conducted on selected sites that are not permitted (commercial) facilities.
+After the site is stabilized, all temporary erosion control measures must be removed and disposed of properly. - An environmental review documented through the WisDOT Erosion Control Implementation Worksheet must be conducted on selected sites that are not permitted (commercial) facilities.
 Other special conditions may apply to any non-permitted selected sites.
 Any selected sites to be used for these projects should be identified in the ECIP.